marmelab/react-admin/docs/CreateEdit.md

     );
 }
 ```

+**Tip**: In `optimistic` and `undoable` mutation modes, react-admin calls the the `onSuccess` callback method with no argument.
+In `pessimistic` mode, it calls it with the response returned by the dataProvider as argument.

 You can do the same for error notifications, e.g. to display a different message depending on the error returned by the `dataProvider`: